 Welcome to the 2000 Stories Victorian Adolescent Health Cohort Study and Victorian Intergenerational Health Cohort Study

 The 2000 Stories: Victorian Adolescent Health Cohort Study (VAHCS) is a landmark longitudinal study spanning over 29 years.
-The project began in 1992, when a group of around 2000 Year 9 students across VIctoria (14-15 years of age) were selected to participate.
-Our participants completed six interviews at school age (from Years 9 - 12), and five interviews in adulthood (aged around 21, 24, 29, 35 and 42).
+The project began in 1992, when a group of around 2000 Year 9 students across Victoria (14-15 years of age) were selected to participate.
+Our participants have so far completed six interviews at school age (from Years 9 - 12), and five interviews in adulthood (aged around 21, 24, 29, 35 and 42).

 How the study is helping to improve the health of Australians